 Laser hair removal treatment involves hair removal by emitting heat energy which penetrates deep down to the root of each hair strand and damages the follicle.
-The root of the hair is destroyed and prevents further growth of hair.
+The root of the hair is destroyed and prevents further growth of hair. work

 The procedure requires six to eight sessions.
 This is to make sure the damaged hair follicle isn’t able to produce more hair for a long period of time.
 It is relatively safe for all hair types and skin tones.